 Ok, let’s get back to the meat.
 Each slice of pastrami was about one quarter inch thick, and could have easily been sliced from the slab with a butter knife.
 What fat was still attached to the trim cut of meat simply melted away when it touched the tongue, and the pastrami itself barely required chewing.
 And the flavor was amazing.
 Just salty enough, with a melody of flavors like no other pastrami I have ever had.
 The deli offered various sizes of pastrami platters, containing just the meat and a few pickles or something, and now I know why.
 It’s good enough to be eaten entirely on it’s own.
 It was unbelievably tender, cooked to absolute pastrami perfection, and it made me question what kind of witchcraft was going on in the kitchen to produce such scrumptious results from a slab of farm animal.

+As soon as I took my first bite, conversation ceased.
+I’m sure many of you out there will agree that when there is awesome food involved, there is no room for anything but eating.
+Sorry dining companions, that’s the rule.
 And the sandwiches in this place seemed to have a calming effect on everyone inside.
 Each patron was smiling, enjoying themselves, and one lady in a booth nearby even smiled and laughed when Jason started taking pictures of me chowing down.

 Friendly service, quaint surroundings, and a sandwich that countless times made me call out to a higher power, makes this place the home of my now favorite pastrami sandwich.
 The walk back to the car past shouting LA residents and that guy talking to himself on the corner even seemed more pleasant.
 Just a few miles away from the deli, we came upon the promised business district.
 It was shiny and well-kempt, and I even caught myself looking at condominium buildings and thinking how cool it would be to live there.
 Yes, the pastrami is that good.